ScytedTV-Studios/www.scyted.tv/_posts/2024-02-12-clever-remarks.md

 title: Clever Remarks (Season 1)
 layout: post
 post-image: "https://cdn.scyted.tv/website-assets/casting-calls/clever-remarks.jpg"
-description: We are currently casting contestants for the first season of Clever Remarks!
+description: All casting for Clever Remarks Season 1 has been completed.
+We are no longer accepting new applicants.
 tags:
 - Team Alpha
 - Actor
 ---

+> **All casting for Clever Remarks Season 1 has been completed.
+We are no longer accepting new applicants.**

 ## Show Description: